 - Poor oral health can contribute to other health problems

-- The department expects that proprietors ensure residents have access to tooth brushes and tooth paste
+- The department expects proprietors to ensure residents have access to toothbrushes and toothpaste

-- SRS residents who are healthcare or pensioner concession cardholders are eligible for public dental care.
+- Supported Residential Services (SRS) residents who are healthcare or pensioner concession cardholders are eligible for public dental care.

 Promote oral health for overall health